ehForwarderBot/ehForwarderBot/docs/home.md

 ![EFB](https://images.1a23.com/upload/images/SPET.png)

-_Codename_ **EH Forwarder Bot** (EFB) is a extensible chat tunnel framework which allows users to contact people from other chat platforms, and ultimately remotely control their accounts in other platforms.
+_Codename_ **EH Forwarder Bot** (EFB) is an extensible chat tunnel framework which allows users to contact people from other chat platforms, and ultimately remotely control their accounts in other platforms.

 ## Navigation
 * [Installation](installation.md)